Is The Queen Anne Hotel in San Francisco Haunted?

 The Mary Lake Suite is a must-visit for those seeking an extra dose of spine-chilling encounters.
 This room, named after the legendary headmistress, is rumored to be the epicenter of supernatural phenomena.

-Historical Preservation Meets Haunted Tourism
+Historical Preservation Meets Ghostly Tourism

-Queen Anne Hotel Haunted Tour Review
+Queen Anne Hotel Review

 This is a guest post by Wendy Krueger.

-My online friend Wendy Krueger submitted this spooky Halloween post about The Haunted Queen Anne Hotel in San Francisco several years ago for Paranormal October Month.
+My online friend Wendy Krueger submitted this spooky Halloween post about The Queen Anne Hotel in San Francisco several years ago for Paranormal October Month.

-The Haunted Queen Anne Hotel in San Francisco
+The Queen Anne Hotel in San Francisco

 The Queen Anne Hotel is a hotel in San Francisco, on Sutter Street.
 The hotel is a historic 1890 Victorian mansion, in the namesake Queen Anne architectural style, and decorated in the painted lady style.